JWicquart/monitoring_workflow/README.md

 ### 3.2 Project organization

 The folder `path_3b` contains the folders `data` and `R`.
 The `data` folder regroup all the data files with a numbering corresponding to their level of advancement in the workflow.
 Hence, the folder `01_raw` contains the different raw data files as received by data contributors, the folder `02_reformatted` contains the individually reformatted datasets, the file *03_synthetic-dataset* correspond to the grouped data with taxonomic assignment done, and the file *04_final-synthetic-dataset* correspond to the final synthetic dataset.
-This data files and folders numbering is used correspondingly in the `R` folder where three scripts are present.
+Those data files and folders numbering is used correspondingly in the `R` folder where three scripts are present.
 The first one (*step-2_individual-data-reformatting.Rmd*) correspond to the individual data reformatting (step 2 of the workflow) with one or more chunk code by data contributor.
 The second one (*step-3_data-grouping-tax-assignment.Rmd*) correspond to the data grouping and taxonomic assignment (step 3 of the workflow), and the last one (*step-4_quality-assurance-quality-control.Rmd*) correspond to the quality assurance and quality control (step 4 of the workflow).

 ### 3.3 Raw datasets description

 The `01_raw` folder includes five folders corresponding to the data shared by five different data contributors.
-Each of them represent a particular situation:
+Each of them represent a specific case:

 * :page_facing_up: `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the site coordinates.
 * :page_facing_up: `data_contributor_2`: Two *.csv* files, the first contains the main data in wide format and the second the sites coordinates.